aroopghoshtarento/lending-app/README.md

 This project contains backend and frontend separate folders.
 Minimum node version required is 16

+## Technologies used

+For Backend I have used NestJs framework and for Frontend I have used ReactJS

 ## Running Backend

 In the root directory, you can run: